EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 by leaving for foreign lands...
 Instead, we elect brutes and savages

-to aggressively and dishonorably deal with those
+to our parliament to aggressively and dishonorably deal with those

 people in need...